Spacelift + ServiceNow = Self-Service IaC Without the Learning Curve

 CI/CD pipelines enhance the software delivery process by automating key stages such as testing, security scanning, and deployment.
-Adopting a pipeline-based workflow helps you ship more quickly by passing all code through a consistent set of steps.
-This guarantees that required standards are adhered to.
+Adopting a pipeline-based workflow helps you ship more quickly by passing all code through a consistent set of steps, guaranteeing that required standards are adhered to.

-You’ll see the greatest CI/CD success when you combine the right set of tools for your team’s situation.
+You’ll achieve the greatest CI/CD success when you combine the right tools for your team’s situation.
 With so many platforms available, it can be challenging to select an optimal solution.

 In this article, you’ll learn some best practices and techniques for managing CI/CD pipelines with Kubernetes.
 You can use these strategies to automate deployments straight to your production clusters.
 Let’s dive in!